 Get into Teaching offers a wide range of advice, resources and events.

 You can send your teacher training personal statement to us for feedback.
-Email it to firstname.lastname@example.org and let us know which training course you are applying for.
+Log into My Career Enriched and upload your personal statement to receive feedback.
+Remember to let us know which training course you are applying for.

 Find out about funding and bursaries for teacher training here